nebulaeonline/nebulae-rs/readme.md

 ### Current Status

+2023-12-20 Update:

+Both x86 & x64 build & run through their paces. aa64 still a WiP.

+Boot has been re-tooled to be much cleaner.
+I wanted it to be tight.

+Allocator work continues, but is hopefully nearing the point I can build some parts of std.

+Need to verify all vmem routines.

+Need to implement testing asap.

 2023-12-18 Update:

 Nothing building, huge amounts of code movement and churn.
 Cleaning up little things to make them ergonomic.